Lori2Lori/personal-website/content/2015-09-30-advantage-of-writing-own-code.md

 **First**, I write in CoffeScript instead of plain JavaScript.
 It's more simple and in my opinion more efficient, braces and commas are barely needed.

-**Second**, I build my own build system.
+**Second**, I create my own build system.
 I take my old build system and try to make it better each time and of course adjust to actual needs.

 **Third**, I create components as soon as I get an idea what do I want to make, before instructor show how to od it.
 I also play with different options that can be used in the future.